 Compared to their earlier attempts at making ceramic watches, the new piece looks a lot more interesting.
 There is something refined about how all parts are nicely adjusted to each other and how well they are formed and polished.

 At 42 millimeters in diameter, The Ceramic 42-20 is as large as an average diving timekeeper that you will find on the market.
 It is, however, a bit too thick thanks to its massive unidirectional rotating bezel.
-On a plus side, I must say that the notched bezel provides very good grip, which may be handy if you plan to operate it with hands protected by neoprene gloves.
+On the plus side, I must say that the notched bezel provides a good grip, which may be handy if you plan to operate it with hands protected by neoprene gloves.

 On the other hand, some people may find the setting crown somewhat uncomfortable.
 Also fairly large and long, the way it is placed on the left side of the case makes using it a bit of a pain for us righties.

-Talking about the movement once again, I should probably stress that the mechanism is robust, very reliable and is also quite good at keeping time, although it is probably not as good as a COSC-certified mechanism you would be able to find in this price range (but then you would have to trade the extremely cool ceramic body in favor a more accurate movement hidden in more mundane steel or titanium case), it is still precise enough for a normal person.
+Talking about the movement once again, I should probably stress that the mechanism is robust, reliable, and is also good at keeping time, although it is probably not as good as a COSC-certified mechanism you would be able to find in this price range (but then you would have to trade the extremely cool ceramic body in favor a more accurate movement hidden in more mundane steel or titanium case), it is still precise enough for a normal person.

 Perhaps, my only complaint here is that the mechanism comes in almost stock form: besides the black oscillating weight that seems to feature the usual PVD finish, the caliber looks precisely as any other SW 200 you would find in a lot less expensive timepiece.

 Priced at $2000 USD, the time measuring device is also equipped with a sapphire crystal.
 Alas, its transparent numbered case-back is made of hardened mineral glass.